How To Reduce Software Testing Time?

-As a CEO, CTO, CPO, or SM, your job is to constantly try to understand and implement practices which will have a favorable impact on the quality of the software or your product.
+As a CEO, CTO, CPO, or SM, your job is to constantly try to understand and implement practices that will have a favorable impact on the quality of the software or your product.

 Analyzing their suggestions, many testing specialists do not go beyond their complex academic language when explaining the complexity of the software manufacturing process.
 Their papers are often quite lengthy, full of various classifications.
 We understand that many readers search for recommendations ready to use and to implement.